icons8/lunacy-docs/docs/interface.md

   </tbody>
 </table>

-When you right-click an empty area on the canvas or an artboard, the only command available on the context menu will be **Paste here**.
+When you right-click an empty area on the canvas or a frame, the only command available on the context menu will be **Paste here**.
 The point where you right-click is the place where Lunacy will place the top-left selection handle of the layer you paste.